vfarcic/devops26/manuscript/14-upgrade.md

 * Use an **existing** static cluster: [install.sh](https://gist.github.com/3dd5592dc5d582ceeb68fb3c1cc59233)
 * Use an **existing** serverless cluster: [install-serverless.sh](https://gist.github.com/f592c72486feb0fb1301778de08ba31d)

-TODO: Check whether `versioning` and `extension-model` should be restored

-I> The commands that follow will reset your *go-demo-6* `master` branch with the contents of the `versioning` branch that contains all the changes we did so far.
+I> The commands that follow will reset your *go-demo-6* `master` branch with the contents of the `versioning` or `extension-model` branch that contain all the changes we did so far.
 Please execute them only if you are unsure whether you did all the exercises correctly.

 ```bash
 # Only if serverless